graphhopper/graphhopper/docs/core/technical.md

  shortcuts and get the edges recursivly, this is done in Path4CH.

 ## 3.1 OriginalGraph

+See issue [#116](https://github.com/graphhopper/graphhopper/issues/116) for the progress of this feature.

 In order to traverse the _LevelGraph_ like a normal _Graph_ one needs to hide the shortcuts, which is done automatically for you if you call graph.getOriginalGraph().
 This is necessary in a